 Everything that is merged to develop will be released within the next proper release (1.x.x).
-Major releases (x.x.x) will have their own branches but are always merged agains develop.
+Major releases (x.0.0) will have their own branches but are always merged to develop before releasing to master.

 A pull request needs the consent of two developers familiar with this repository to be merged.